eclipse-tractusx/tractusx-edc/edc-extensions/ssi/ssi-miw-credential-client/README.md

 For obtaining a `JWT` token also it reaches the MIW, that will create a token with the `VP` claim inside.

+This module also contains two additional validation rules of VP/VC on the provider side.

+- `SsiCredentialIssuerValidationRule`    checks if the issuer of the Verifiable Credential matches `tx.ssi.miw.authority.issuer`
+- `SsiCredentialSubjectIdValidationRule` checks if the issuer of the JWT/VP matches the credential subject id in the Verifiable Credential

 ## Configuration

 | Key                              | Required | Example        | Description                       |